logic1-eu/logic1/doc/source/manual/formulas.rst

 those choices lead to entirely different algorithmic approaches for the same problems.
 Examples for such algorithms are simplification, quantifier elimination, and decision procedures.
-The choice of admissible function and relation symbols takes place with the implementation of :ref:`theories
-<theories-index>`, which we discuss later on.
-It is also theories that fix a
-domain of computation and give function and relation symbol a semantics in that domain.
+The choice of admissible function and relation symbols takes place with the implementation of theories, which we discuss later on.
+It is also theories that fix a domain of computation and give function and relation symbol a semantics in that domain.

 The module :mod:`logic1.atomlib.sympy` provides a library of classes for atomic formulas with SymPy terms.
 Theories can select a set classes from this